Case Western Reserve University: Case Western Reserve University (1967–present)

-The first 2020 United States presidential debate was held at the Samson Pavilion of the Health Education Campus (HEC), shared by the Cleveland Clinic.
+A 2020 United States presidential debate, the first of two, was held at the Samson Pavilion of the Health Education Campus (HEC), shared by the Cleveland Clinic.

 In February 2020, president Barbara Snyder was appointed the president of Association of American Universities (AAU).
 Later that year, former Tulane University president Scott Cowen was appointed interim president.
 On October 29, 2020, Eric W. Kaler, former University of Minnesota president, was appointed as the new Case Western Reserve University president, effective July 1, 2021.